dandi/s3invsync/README.md

 - `--path-filter <REGEX>` — Only download objects whose keys match the given [regular expression](https://docs.rs/regex/latest/regex/#syntax)

-- `--trace-progress` — Emit download progress information at the TRACE level.
+- `--trace-progress` — Emit per-object download progress at the TRACE level.
   This is off by default because it can make for some very noisy logs.